musman-uk/portfolio/independent-projects/talent-acquisition-compass/README.md

 Meyer and Allen (1991) described three forms of commitment: affective, continuance, and normative.
 Affective commitment, the emotional bond that makes employees want to stay, is particularly influenced by fair and respectful treatment during recruitment.
 Respectful hiring practices can therefore build loyalty before day one.

 - **Fairness in Selection Systems**
 Gilliland (1993) extended organisational justice theory to recruitment, showing that candidates judge not only the outcome but also the fairness of the selection system itself.
 Structured, consistent, and transparent processes enhance both trust and organisational reputation.
+Contemporary critiques also highlight how over‑reliance on intuition undermines fairness, despite decades of evidence for structured methods (Highhouse, 2008).

 - **New Talent Signals**
 Chamorro‑Premuzic, Winsborough, Sherman, and Hogan (2016) examined the rise of novel data sources and AI‑driven assessments in hiring.
 They cautioned against over‑reliance on unvalidated tools.
 Innovation can enrich recruitment, but only when balanced with validation to avoid undermining fairness.
+Recent analyses of hiring algorithms warn of systemic bias if such tools are not carefully audited (Bogen & Rieke, 2018).

+- **Industry Perspectives**
+Professional bodies emphasise that ethical hiring is not only theoretical but operational.
+Surveys show that organisations are rethinking resourcing strategies to balance efficiency with fairness and inclusivity (CIPD, 2021).
+Similarly, guidance from HR practitioners stresses the importance of embedding fairness checks into applicant tracking systems and AI‑enabled recruitment workflows (SHRM, 2020).

 **Overall Key Point:** Taken together, these foundations show that ethical hiring is not only a moral imperative but also a strategic advantage.
 Fairness, alignment, and transparency reduce turnover, strengthen trust, and enhance organisational performance.

 ---

-### ⚒️ Practical design
+### ⚒️ Practical Design

 The Compass is directional.
 It does not reduce candidates to numbers.
 It signals whether practices are aligned, need attention, or are off course.